Advisory Committee on Appointments

 Parks & Recreation Advisory Committee

 The Parks & Recreation Advisory Committee is an eleven-member committee consisting of nine citizen members, a citizen representing the ice skating community, and one Councilmember.
 The committee is responsible for reviewing and making recommendations to the Parks & Recreation Divisions and the City Administration on matters concerning planning, development, operation, maintenance, and promotion of the programs, facilities, and parks based upon the community's needs and interest.
 The Parks & Recreation Divisions staff the committee.
 For further information, contact the Parks & Recreation Divisions or click here.

 Janesville Plan Commission

 The seven-member Plan Commission consists of five citizens and two City Councilmembers.
 The Plan Commission is established by State Statutes and reviews items referred from the City Council relating to planning, zoning, and physical development.
 The commission also prepares and adopts the City's Comprehensive Plan or Master Plan.
-Except holidays, the Janesville Plan Commission meets the first and third Monday of each month at 6:30 p.m.
+Except holidays, the Janesville Plan Commission meets the first and third Monday of each month at 6 p.m.
 Meetings are held in the Council Chambers (Room #417) on the fourth floor of City Hall (18 North Jackson Street).
 The public is welcome to attend.
-For further information, contact Planning Services or click here.
+For further information, contact the Planning Division or click here.

 Police and Fire Commission